G-Two/homeassistant-subaru/README.md

 **Configuration** -> **Devices & Services** -> **Subaru (HACS)** -> **Configure**.

-All options involve remote commands, thus only apply to vehicles with Security Plus subscriptions:
+All options involve remote commands, thus only apply to vehicles with a remote services subscription (Security Plus / MySubaru Security on Gen 1–3; MySubaru Companion+ or Concierge on Gen 4):

 - **Enable vehicle polling:**  Sensor data reported by the Subaru API only returns what is cached on Subaru servers, and does not necessarily reflect current conditions.
 The cached data is updated when the engine is shutdown, or when a location update is requested.
 This options enables automatic periodic updates.
   - **Disable *[Default]*:** New sensor data is only received when the vehicle automatically pushes data (normally after engine shutdown).
 The user may still manually poll the vehicle anytime with the Locate button.